Processing Your Objection

 If the new facts or documents make it possible to settle the dispute in a manner that is satisfactory to you, we will issue you a notice of reassessment and close your file.
 Otherwise, a tax dispute processing officer will analyze your file and make a decision.

 You can file a contestation or appeal with the court if you did not receive a response from us within 180 days of the date of your objection.

 If your objection concerns the GST, you can request our consent at any time to file an appeal directly with the Tax Court of Canada, in which case you waive your right to have your notice of assessment reconsidered.
 You can request the consent in your notice of objection or in a separate document that you file at the same time as your objection or at a later date.
 If we deny your request, your objection will be processed in the usual way.

-When a case is brought before the courts, the objections officer will stop the review and close the file.
+When a case is brought before the courts, the tax dispute processing officer will stop the review and close the file.